-Whether there are any aggravating circumstances in the accident, such as drunk driving or driving under the influence of drugs.
+Whether there are any aggravating circumstances in the accident, such as drunk driving or driving under the influence of drugs can influence settlement..
 If there are aggravating circumstances damages will be higher.
-The seriousness of your injuries.
+The seriousness of your injuries. is key.
 Obviously, more serious injuries demand more compensation than less serious ones.
 For example, broken bones are considered more serious than soft tissue injuries.
 (My experience, however, is that soft tissue injuries (sprains and strains) can be quite serious, causing significant long term problems.
-Don't let insurance adjusters scoff that you "only have soft tissue injuries" if there is nothing "only" about your injuries.)
+Don't let insurance adjusters scoff that you "only have soft tissue injuries" if there is nothing "objective" about your injuries.)

 How many days did they suffer and will they suffer in the future.
-You were given a job. a job you did not want. you job was to endure pain and limit your activities.
+You were given a job.
+A job you did not want.
+You job was to endure pain and limit your activities.

 One author recommends that you use $3,000 per month as compensation while your injuries were being treated.
 According to the U.S. Census Bureau, as of 2006, this was the approximate median income for U.S. males.
 Your reasoning, therefore, is that dealing with pain from your injury while it was acute was at least as difficult as doing the average job in this country.